 *Halon fire extinguishers are identified by there yellow colouring.
 These are not collected through the HHW program at the landfill.
 Contact the National Halon Bank on 1800 658 084 for safe disposal options or visit the Department for Environment for more information.

 The Millar Road Landfill is now a Paintback collection point for decorative and architecutural paints.
 Under the program both residential and commercial quantities are accepted to a maximum of 100 litres (maximum container size 20 litre).

 For more information on what is accepted under the program visit the Paintback website.
 Some products not covered under this program may be covered by the Hazardous Household Waste program (above) in residential quantities.

 Asbestos can be disposed of at the Millar Road Landfill and Recycling Facility but there are strict procedures that need to be followed.

-Please contact the facility prior to disposal for important advice.
+Contact the Millar Road Landfill on 08 9528 8550 prior to disposal for important advice.

 back to top